Top Berkey Water Filter System Complaints

 Similar to California, Iowa also has specific legislation related to the sale of water treatment products in the state.
 Iowa’s legislation requirements for certification are unrealistic for Berkey, at this time.

-First the system must be certified by an independent, third-party testing agency, such as NSF.
+First the system must be certified by an independent, third-party testing agency, such as NSF/ANSI.
 Berkey has been independently tested by 3rd party labs, you can see our test results.